ajaxian79/algorithms/notes/kadane.md

 - Edit distance is LCS with a twist: substitution is a third option at each cell.

 - Monotonic deque: push back, pop back to maintain order, pop front when stale.

+- Iterative DFS with an explicit stack avoids recursion-limit issues.